Cultural depictions of dogs: In heraldry

 As the aristocracy often used hunting dogs, dogs were shown as symbols in heraldry.
 In the late Middle Ages and the Renaissance, heraldry became a highly developed discipline.
-Dogs of various types, and occasionally of specific breeds, occur as charges and supporters in many coats of arms, and often symbolise courage, vigilance, loyalty and fidelity.
+Dogs of various types, and occasionally of specific breeds, occur as charges and supporters in many coats of arms, and often symbolise courage, vigilance, loyalty, and fidelity.

-Three encaustic tiles dating from the 15th century feature a white hound, the Talbot family crest and the inscription "Sir John Talbot" (the 1st Earl of Shrewsbury).
+Three encaustic tiles dating from the 15th century feature a white hound, the Talbot crest and the inscription "Sir John Talbot" (the 1st Earl of Shrewsbury).
 Part of a set of four, the tiles were possibly originally used on a church floor.
 The term "Talbot" is used in heraldry to refer to a good-mannered hunting dog.
 The Talbot dog always depicts the Talbot coat of arms and is the original hound used as an English heraldic symbol.
 It is portrayed in the family arms of several noble German families and at least seven other English families.

 The greyhound also features very often in British heraldry, and appears on the arms of several English and Scottish families.
 One family used a winged greyhound for its crest.
-Other breeds used less often in heraldry include mastiffs, bloodhounds and foxhounds.
-A creature referred to as the sea-dog is also used, and resembles the Talbot with scales, webbed paws, a fin along its back and a flat, beaver-like tail.
+Other breeds used less often in heraldry include mastiffs, bloodhounds, and foxhounds.
+A creature referred to as the sea-dog is also used, and resembles the Talbot with scales, webbed paws, a fin along its back, and a flat, beaver-like tail.
 The English heraldist Arthur Charles Fox-Davies believed the sea-dog to have originated from depictions of the beaver, citing as evidence that one of the supporters in the arms of Oxford, which strongly resembles the sea-dog, is officially recorded as being a beaver.

 16th and 17th century

+Shakespeare may have disliked dogs, as the many references in his works are rather derogatory, many mentioning different breeds.
+Spaniels seem especially disliked, for fawning and slobbering.
+On the other hand Titian, who included dogs of several different breeds in his paintings, seems to show them in a good light.

 During the 16th and 17th century, dogs were depicted in hunting scenes, representing social status, as a lap dog, or sometimes as a personal friend.
 They were also used as symbols in painting.
-The Greek philosopher Diogenes (404–323 BC) was depicted by Jean-Léon Gérôme in the company of dogs, serving as emblems of his "Cynic" (Greek: "kynikos," dog-like) philosophy, which emphasized an austere existence.Cf.
-Plato, Republic Book II Diogenes stated that "Unlike human beings who either dupe others or are duped, dogs will give an honest bark at the truth.
+The Greek philosopher Diogenes (404–323 BC) was depicted by Jean-Léon Gérôme in the company of dogs, serving as emblems of his "Cynic" (Greek: "kynikos," dog-like) philosophy, which emphasized an austere existence.
+Diogenes stated that "Unlike human beings who either dupe others or are duped, dogs will give an honest bark at the truth.
 Other dogs bite their enemies, I bite my friends to save them."